It’s important that you work on things that you care about …

 Leonel Romero is an Assistant Professor of Marine Sciences at the University of Connecticut, Avery Point.
 He received his Ph.D. in Oceanography from the Scripps Institution of Oceanography in 2008.

-His research combines field observations and numerical modeling to study upper-ocean processes, surface waves, coastal circulation, and air-sea interaction.
-His main objectives are to improve understanding of wave-current interactions and their impacts on wave breaking, air-sea fluxes, and remote sensing.
-Other research interests include the transport and dispersion of tracers over the inner-shelf and the underlying driving processes such as winds, waves, fronts, eddies, and Langmuir circulation.
+His research combines field observations and numerical modeling to study upper-ocean processes, ocean waves, coastal circulation, and air-sea interaction.
+His main objectives are to improve understanding of wave-current interactions and their impacts on surface wave breaking, air-sea fluxes, and applications.
+Other research interests include the transport and dispersion of tracers near the ocean surface and the underlying driving processes such as winds, waves, fronts, eddies, and Langmuir circulation.